makindemayowa/redux-app/README.md

 Please clone this project then create your own repository from it.
 Do not fork/branch this project when creating your solution as it will be visible to other applicants.
-Once your code is ready, please send us the link of your repository, and we will review it.
+Once your code is ready, please send us the link to your repository, and we will review it.

 ### Solutions